microsoft/backfill/README.md

 ## Contributing

+### Ways to contribute

 This project welcomes contributions and suggestions.

 - [Submit bugs](https://github.com/microsoft/backfill/issues) and help us verify fixes as they are checked in.
 - Review the [source code changes](https://github.com/microsoft/backfill/pulls).

+### Describing your changes

+When submitting source code changes, be sure to accompany the changes with a change file.
+Change files can be generated with the `yarn change` command.

+### Contributor License Agreement (CLA)

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to